drzax/table2json/README.md

 The `table` parameter is expected to be a HTML table node object.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
-Lint and test your code using [Grunt](http://gruntjs.com/).
+Lint your code using [Grunt](http://gruntjs.com/).

 ## Browser support
 IE7 and all more modern browsers.

 ## Release History

+### 0.1.1
+- Add support for AMD
+- Add support for global definition of module (i.e. make it available as `window.table2json` in the browser)
+- Add unit tests

 ### 0.1.0
 - Initial release